Chapter 70A.226 RCW

 (a) Municipal sewage sludge is an unavoidable by-product of the wastewater treatment process;

-(b) Population increases and technological improvements in wastewater treatment processes will double the amount of sludge generated within the next ten years;
+(b) Population growth and technological improvements in wastewater treatment processes will increase the production of biosolids in the future;

 (c) Sludge management is often a financial burden to municipalities and to ratepayers;